 Pivotal Platform includes a tier of reverse proxies that dynamically track the location of app containers and system components, enabling routing of requests to those endpoints even as IPs and ports change.

 In order for the PAS routers to be horizontally scalable and highly available, a load balancer must be deployed in front of them.
 The simplest solution is to use a layer-4 TCP load balancer, provided by your IaaS or IT team, which passes all HTTP and TLS handling to the PAS routers.
-For more information about TLS termination, see Securing Traffic into Cloud Foundry.
+For more information about TLS termination, see Securing Traffic into PAS.
 For a description of features supported by the Pivotal Platform routing tier, see HTTP Routing.

 If you have requirements that are not fulfilled by the PAS routers alone, you can choose to use your own layer-7 load balancer (provided by your IaaS or IT team), or the HAProxy load balancer included with Pivotal Platform.
-If you choose to use HAProxy, you must use a layer-4 TCP load balancer in front on it, in order for HAProxy itself to be highly available.
+If you choose to use HAProxy, you must use a layer-4 TCP load balancer in front of it, in order for HAProxy itself to be highly available.
 Singleton instances of HAProxy are only for use in lab and test environments.

 If you choose to use your own layer-7 load balancer, it must fulfill the following requirements: